Modern Jewish Wedding Ceremony Guide

 Since most couples being married in Florida prefer an outdoor ceremony, mixing sand has become a popular substitute for a unity candle.
 This is often meaningful for second marriages in which there are children from one or both partners’ prior marriages and everyone mixes sand.

-Rabbi Sanford Olshansky has performed customized, personalized modern Jewish wedding ceremonies for Jewish couples and interfaith couples in Central Florida and Northern Florida for over 7 years.
+Rabbi Sanford Olshansky has performed customized, personalized modern Jewish wedding ceremonies for Jewish couples and interfaith couples in Central Florida and Northern Florida since 2013.
 Couples and their families, of all faiths, tell Rabbi Olshansky consistently that his ceremony was a beautiful and meaningful part of their special day.

 To work with Rabbi Olshansky on your wedding at an Orlando wedding venue or anywhere in Central Florida, learn more on his website by CLICKING HERE